mmul-it/training/Kubernetes-From-Scratch/Containers-Run-Modes.md

 5. The main difference is that to exit from the nginx one you need to Ctrl+C or stop the container from another terminal.

-6. Using `--detach` as option re-run the firt container:
+6. Using `--detach` as option re-running the first container:

    ```console
    docker@minikube:~$ docker run --rm --detach hello-world
    996327f18193cc1c65909271f2e427fb243fb56662c9c768e1b6205dfbf57243
    ```

-7. And the second one:
+7. Do the same with the second one:

    ```console
    docker@minikube:~$ docker run --rm --detach nginx
    3de0f47598d1e6836769380e24414b3fe0036028b25f363d659ff4210d718414
    ```

-8. Running `docker ps` will show *just* the nginx container, because the first one even if it was launched with --detach is meant just for a one time execution (showing the message you see while running ine foreground):
+8. Running `docker ps` will show *just* the nginx container, because the first one even if it was launched with `--detach` is meant just for a one time execution (showing the message you see while running in foreground):

    ```console
    docker@minikube:~$ docker ps | grep hello-world